National Substance Misuse Grant Funding Update

 Reasons for the decision:

-The grants for 2022/23 need to be utilised within the financial year.
+The annual grants for 2023/24 (SSMTR, Inpatient Detox, and Individual Placement and Support) are to be utilised within the financial year.

 Alternative options considered: